-24.1 The checklist on pages 140-151 in Appendix 5 that is referred to in the policy was produced by Nottinghamshire County Council, in consultation with partner authorities and organisations, and was published in 'Spatial Planning for the Health and Well-being of Nottinghamshire, Nottingham City & Erewash' (2016).
+24.1 The checklist in Appendix 5 that is referred to in the policy was produced by Nottinghamshire County Council, in consultation with partner authorities and organisations, and was published in 'Spatial Planning for the Health and Well-being of Nottinghamshire, Nottingham City & Erewash' (2016).
 Its use will help to ensure that the health and well-being of residents is given appropriate weight when applications are prepared and considered.